Tara (fictional plantation): In Gone with the Wind

 In the first quarter of the novel, the O'Haras are enthusiastically partisan in support of the Confederacy.
 Nevertheless, even before the tide has turned irreversibly against the Confederacy following Gettysburg and Vicksburg, the plantation (along with the other great land-holdings in the county) has already suffered major deprivation because of the war and has descended into disrepair.
-Shortages caused by the Union blockade and the Confederate requisitioning of supplies and slaves have turned the home from a house of plenty to one of mere subsistence, while the inability to sell their cotton to England has also greatly diminished the family's once-lavish income and lifestyle.
-The arrival of Sherman's troops in Clayton County terrifies those slaves who have not already departed or been conscripted into the labor force by the Confederacy.
+Shortages caused by the Union blockade and the Confederate requisitioning of supplies and slaves have turned the home from a house of plenty to one of mere subsistence, while the inability to export their cotton to England has also greatly diminished the family's once-lavish income and lifestyle.
+The arrival of Sherman's troops in Clayton County terrifies those slaves who have not already fled, or been conscripted into the labor force by the Confederacy.
 By the time Union troops arrive at Tara, only the house slaves remain.

 Unlike the homes of most of the O'Haras' neighbors, Tara is spared the torch during the Union's scorched earth policy.
 The life-threatening illness, from typhoid, of Ellen O'Hara and her younger daughters, Suellen and Carreen, causes Gerald to stand firm in the doorway of his house, "as if he had an army behind him rather than before him", and earns the sympathy of a Union officer who orders his surgeon to treat the O'Hara women with laudanum and quinine.
 The officer commandeers the house for use as a Union field headquarters, but as a courtesy, it is spared.
 However, movable items of value (including Ellen's rosary, pictures, and china) are confiscated (or stolen), and larger items are vandalized by the withdrawing Union troops.
 Mammy hides the family silver in the well.